logo

 Christianskirkjan – The Church of Klaksvík

-In the heart of Klaksvík, Christianskirkjan Klaksvik is one of the Faroe Islands’ most iconic churches.
+In the heart of Klaksvík, Christianskirkjan is one of the Faroe Islands’ most iconic churches.
 Consecrated on 7 July 1963, this Lutheran church is dedicated to Faroese sailors who lost their lives during the Second World War.
-Its striking form draws on ancient Viking halls and traditional Faroese homes.
+Its striking design draws inspiration from ancient Viking halls and traditional Faroese homes.
 As a result, the building stands as both a solemn memorial and a welcoming architectural landmark.

-Christianskirkjan showcases local craftsmanship: Faroese stone, wood and slate echo the islands’ landscape and climate.
-Moreover, it was unusually designed without a tower for its time.
-Later, following the publication of Lasse Sørensen’s book in 1979, a tower was added.
-Interestingly, it was placed in the field beside the church rather than on the building itself, underscoring the site’s distinctive character.
+Christianskirkjan reflects strong local craftsmanship.
+Faroese stone, wood, and slate mirror the surrounding landscape and harsh North Atlantic climate.
+Notably, the church was originally designed without a tower — unusual for its time.
+Following the publication of Lasse Sørensen’s book in 1979, a separate bell tower was later added.
+Interestingly, it was placed in the field beside the church rather than attached to the building itself, further emphasising the site’s distinctive character.

-Inside, a bright, spacious nave with side balconies frames the altar and its centrepiece: Joakim Skovgaard’s The Last Supper.
-Originally, it was painted in 1901 for Viborg Cathedral in Denmark but was removed due to plaster issues.
-Eventually, the fresco was housed in the National Gallery of Denmark and then donated to Christianskirkjan, where it now holds a place of honour.
+Inside, a bright and spacious nave with side balconies frames the altar and its centrepiece: Joakim Skovgaard’s The Last Supper.
+Painted in 1901 for Viborg Cathedral in Denmark, the work was later removed due to structural issues.
+It was subsequently housed in the National Gallery of Denmark before being donated to Christianskirkjan, where it now holds a place of honour.

-In addition, suspended above the nave is the restored eight-oared “prestbátur” (priest’s boat) from Viðareiði — a powerful symbol of the islands’ seafaring heritage and the community’s close relationship with the sea.
+Suspended above the nave is the restored eight-oared prestbátur (priest’s boat) from Viðareiði — a powerful symbol of the islands’ seafaring heritage and the close relationship between the Faroese people and the sea.

-Christianskirkjan is praised for its excellent acoustics.
-Indeed, they are often rated superior to other Faroese churches of similar size.
-Therefore, the church is a favourite venue for choirs, concerts and special services.
+Christianskirkjan is renowned for its exceptional acoustics, often considered superior to other Faroese churches of similar size.
+For this reason, it is a popular venue for choirs, concerts, and special services.

 Restoration & New Works

-In 2012, conservators completed significant restoration of the altarpiece ahead of the church’s 50th anniversary in 2013.
-To mark this occasion, artists Edward Fuglø and Sjúrður Sólstein created “Jesus from Nazareth”, a ten-part series depicting key moments in Jesus’ life.
-Consequently, the church’s cultural and spiritual narrative was further enriched.
+In 2012, extensive restoration of the altarpiece was completed ahead of the church’s 50th anniversary in 2013.
+To mark the occasion, artists Edward Fuglø and Sjúrður Sólstein created “Jesus from Nazareth”, a ten-part series depicting key moments from the life of Jesus.
+These works further enrich the church’s cultural and spiritual narrative.

 Visitor Information

-Overall, by combining bold design, local materials, and remarkable artworks, Christianskirkjan Klaksvik offers a moving encounter with Faroese faith, craft and memory — a must-see in Klaksvík.
+Overall, by combining bold Nordic design, local materials, and remarkable artworks, Christianskirkjan in Klaksvík offers a moving encounter with Faroese faith, craftsmanship, and memory — a must-see when visiting the Northern Isles.

 Advertisement